Altinn/altinn-notifications/components/sms-service/README.md

 Ensure that Docker and Podman are installed and is running.

-In a terminal navigate to the root of this repository and run command `podman compose -f setup-kafka.yml up -d`
+In a terminal navigate to the root of the repository called altinn-notifications and run command `podman compose -f setup-kafka.yml up -d`

 Kafdrop is now available at http://localhost:9000.